adosztal/rcon_gns3/README.rst

 -------------
 Connect to those nodes only that you're legally entitled to!
 Some examples (non exhaustive list):
 * You can connect to a free, open source product; e.g. Open vSwitch.
-* You CAN'T connect to a Cisco IOS (or any other commercia product) if you don't have a valid service contract; not even if the person runnning the lab has.
+* You CAN'T connect to a Cisco IOS (or any other commercial product) if you don't have a valid service contract; not even if the person runnning the lab has.

 If you're unsure, ask the person running the lab.
 Connecting to nodes you're not entitled to may result breaking the law, which is an act of the user; the developer of this product can't take